nileshnamjoshi-collab/microfrontendapp/README.md

 # angular-microfrontends

 Microfrontends built with Angular Elements and webcomponent We will need a few dependencies to build and run Angular custom elements.

-Install the following dependencies inside your custom-element using following commands.
+#Install the following dependencies inside your custom-element using following commands.

-#1. ng add @angular/elements
+ng add @angular/elements
-#2. ng add ngx-build-plus
+ng add ngx-build-plus

 #Let us also install the http-server module inside the flight-booking project.
 npm i -g http-server --save